OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-2-understanding-git/quiz/quiz.md

                     "You cannot edit repositories after creating them", "You must pay to create private repositories" ],
-                correctAnswer: 1,
+                explanations: [
+                    "GitHub allows unlimited repositories.",
-                explanation: "GitHub lets you create and manage as many repos as you like."
+                    "GitHub lets you create and manage as many repos as you like.", "You can always edit a repo.",
+                    "Private repositories are free on GitHub for personal use."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "What is the working directory in Git?",